Mental Health (Independent Advocacy) (England) Bill

 Overview

-This bill amends the Mental Health Act 1983 in England to expand access to independent mental health advocates (IMHs).
-It extends advocacy services to more patients, including those voluntarily admitted to hospital who experience difficulties understanding or engaging with their care.
+This bill amends the Mental Health Act 1983 to expand access to independent mental health advocates (IMHA) in England.
+It extends advocacy services to more individuals, including those voluntarily admitted to hospital who experience significant communication or comprehension difficulties, ensuring they receive support in understanding and engaging with their treatment.

 Description